snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/migration-guides/migration-guide-from-version-5-x-to-6-0/index.md

 ### Provide custom values to platform context entity

-As mentioned above, the new `PlatformContextRetriever` callbacks class allows you to override any platform entity properties.
+As mentioned above, the new `PlatformContextRetriever` callbacks class allows you to override any [platform entity](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/platform-and-application-context/index.md#overriding-platform-context-properties) properties.
 The `PlatformContextRetriever` is available for both iOS and Android.
-ADD LINK

 ### Emitter and network connection behaviour

 The Android tracker default emit timeout has been increased to 30 seconds, from 5 seconds.
-This setting is configured ADD LINK using the `NetworkConfiguration`.
-The `timeout` option has been added to the iOS tracker.
+This setting is configured using `NetworkConfiguration`.
+The `timeout` configuration option has been added to the iOS tracker.

 In both trackers, the internal `Emitter` constructor has been updated.
 The change moves the namespace and event store into the constructor, enabling removing some optionals, and makes the properties immutable and safer.